Doonesbury by Garry Trudeau for March 14, 2012

 61. Missing large

-diannebf about 12 years ago
+diannebf over 12 years ago

 @palin drome Women don’t have a constitutional right to abortion.
 In fact the constitution does not apply to women at all.
 Equal Rights Amendment was never ratified.
 We have laws that protect us and give us rights, but not the constitution.
 Maybe that’s part of why this is still such an issue.
 Women really are still second class citizens in the US.